WebAssembly/component-model/design/mvp/CanonicalABI.md

 to rendezvous.
 If the writer was first to rendezvous, then there is already a pending `ReadableBuffer` to read from, and so the reader copies as much as it can (which may be less than a full buffer's worth) and eagerly completes the copy without blocking.
-In the final special case where both the reader and pending writer have zero-length buffers, the writer is notified, but the reader remains blocked:
+In the final special case where the pending writer has a zero-length buffer, the writer is notified, but the reader remains blocked:
 ```python
   def read(self, inst, dst_buffer, on_copy, on_copy_done):
     if self.dropped: